WHAT IS SEXUAL ASSAULT?

 - People have the right to be safe from sexual violence.
 The offender, not the survivor, must be held responsible for this crime.

-- Be gentle, patient, and sensitive to her needs.
-Don’t presume you know her needs.
+- Be gentle, patient, and sensitive to their needs.
+Don’t presume you know their needs.
 Ask before you reach out.